 The Neues Palais was actually a guest house for important visitors – royalty never stayed here.
 It actually just opened to the public this year.

+This Egyptian obelisk is just another item that doesn’t belong in Potsdam.
+Much like the obelisk that I spied on an architectural biking tour in New York’s Central Park long ago.
 The symbols inscribed into the sides of the obelisk actually mean a big fat nothing.
 There’s no significant message here.
 Artists simply added random hieroglyphics to achieve an Egyptian “look and feel.”

 This was my favorite Instagram photo from the day.
 This couple stood together in a loving embrace gazing out at the pristine surroundings.